d-ming/AR-tools/readme.md

 3. Source code for the examples found on attainableregions.com

 ## 1. AR tools
 `artools.py` is a collection of Python functions for carrying out AR calculations as well as performing simple 2-D and 3-D visualisations of convex regions.
-A Jupyter notebook demonstrating its usage is given in the [notebooks folder](./AR-book/AR-book-notebooks/Ch%208/artools%20demos.ipynb).
+A Jupyter notebook demonstrating its usage can be found in the [notebooks folder](./AR-book/AR-book-notebooks/Ch%208/artools%20demos.ipynb).

 ### 1.1 Usage
 Copy `artools.py` to your local directory and import.